ingararntzen/timingdocs/docs/source/index.rst

    let to = new TimingObject();

-The :ref:`timingobject` is the central concept of the timingsrc programming model.
+The *TimingObject* is the central concept of the timingsrc programming model.
 In essence, the timingobject is a timeline with an API for control.
 If you set velocity, the position on the timeline will increase in time according to that velocity.
 The timing object additionally supports behavior like time-shifting, different velocities (including backwards), and acceleration.

+- :ref:`timingobject`
+- :ref:`timingobject-api`

 Timing Converter